asuhail1270106/ITMO-557/asuhail_Homework1-itmo557.md

 I've never experienced a server-centric architecture, but I'm assuming that it was, for the IT department, the bane of their existence.
 In a server-centric architecture, the data is independently handled by each server.
 There is nothing that can be used to manage data from 2 different servers at the same time.
 This not only increases the risk for unavailability of information, but also causes the maintenance requirements for the servers to skyrocket.
 Not a favorable situation!
 ## 4. Explain virtualization.
 Give examples.
+Virtualization, in a broad sense, is simply taking physical resources and abstracting them in a way that makes them seem as if they are logical resources.
+These logical resources can be then used as physical resources upon which an independent OS can be installed.
+This is an amazing advantage when it comes to computing and maintenance.
+Virtual OSs can be booted up and destroyed in a matter of seconds.
+They can also be manipulated in terms of physical resource allocation(memory, hard disk space, and processing power).

+There are several examples of virtualization in the modern world.
+Virtually all cloud computing is done using resources that were allocated using virtualization.
+If one has experience with AWS, then it is easy to tell that any EC2 instance that is launched basically just a virtual machine running on a server somewhere.
+On personal computers, enthusiasts are free to run a legion of different open and closed source OSs that are readily available on the internet via VmWare or Vitualbox.
 ## 5. Explain the 7 key characteristics of a data center.